Chart Color Schemes

 Woodville Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Woodville Park, surveyed in June 2016, had a higher cultural diversity than most local markets, with 30.0% of its population born overseas and 35.0% speaking languages other than English at home.
-Christianity was the predominant religion, comprising 50.5% of Woodville Park's population.
-Judaism, however, showed the most significant overrepresentation, making up 0.4%, compared to the Greater Adelaide average of 0.1%.
+Woodville Park's cultural diversity is notable, with 30.0% of its population born overseas and 35.0% speaking a language other than English at home.
+Christianity is the predominant religion in Woodville Park, comprising 50.5% of its population.
+However, Judaism is overrepresented compared to Greater Adelaide, making up 0.4% versus 0.1%.

 Frequently Asked Questions - Diversity